Version August 2020

 Service provision for consultations, group meetings and some webinars is via Zoom.
 You do not need an account for this, but it will require you to register a name when logging in.

-To host members only content for The Teachers Club, we use memberspace.
-You can update your details in Memberspace by logging into your own account.
+To host members only content for The Teachers Club, Lost-to-Launch (aka Business 101 Yoga Teacher Training) and all other programs we use Kajabi.
+You can update your details in Kajabi by logging into your own account.

 Payments for our services can use third party payment facilitators Stripe, Xero and Paypal.
 All are PCI DSS v 3.2.1 compliant to ensure your financial data is secure and we can never access your full payment details.

 If you contact us via our website, you may provide us with personal data when completing online health or contact forms.
-This form is hosted by Squarespace.
+This form is hosted by Kajabi.

 We may promote our services to you using the information you provide to us, including email or text.
 If you wish to receive promotional offers please opt in by completing the form on our website, on social media to ‘Cora Geroux'‘ or by emailing [email protected] to request to be added.